 mongorestore --drop /opt

-This will restore all MongoDB database from the backup located inside /opt directory.
+This will restore all MongoDB databases from the backup inside /opt directory.

-You can restore the MongoDB database by specifying the --host and --port parameters with mongorestore command.
+You can restore the MongoDB database by specifying the --host and --port parameters with the mongorestore command.

 For example, to restore a backup from the single database named remotedb on the remote MongoDB server (192.168.0.101), run the following command: